camillelockwood/vendor-cleaner/README.md

 - Flagged for human review: **21**
-- Hand-checked **all 41** applied merges: **41/41 correctly identified as the same vendor.** In ~6 cases the canonical name it chose was a messier existing variant (e.g. ALL CAPS or missing punctuation) rather than the cleanest option — a deliberate tradeoff of requiring the canonical name to be one that actually appears in the data, never an invented one.
+- Hand-checked **all 41** applied merges: **41/41 correctly identified as the same vendor.** In ~6 cases the canonical name it chose was a messier existing variant (e.g. ALL CAPS or missing punctuation) rather than the cleanest option.
+  That was an intentional tradeoff chosen on purpose: the canonical name always has to be one that already appears in the data, so the cool can't invent a name.
 - This measures *precision* on flagged candidates, not *recall* — duplicates the grouping step never surfaces aren't tested here.